Reviews of The Daily Show (1996) and related work

 At its best, TDS was tightly fact-based and maintained a magical balance between humour and incisive analysis of hypocrisy: a kind of comedy that was enlightening and encouraging, as opposed to the more detached, cynical and pseudoscientific angle of Dennis Miller Live (1994) and many other news-driven comedy shows.
 TDS was reassuring less because of its filter bubble than because it revealed the artificiality of regular news shows: their incentives toward negativity and spectacle, as well as their fawning and bias.
-You could argue that Bob Hope and his writing team invented recurring comedic commentary on the political news of the day, but I don’t think Hope had anything like this understanding.
+You could argue that Bob Hope and his writing team invented recurring comedic public commentary on the political news of the day, but I don’t think Hope had anything like this understanding.
 TDS made the substance of politics funny, which is deeply impressive.
-Its writing probably helped shape my political world view in early adulthood.
+According to a 2020 study (“Political Humor, Sharing, and Remembering: Insights from Neuroimaging”, Jason C Coronel et al., Journal of Communication), the method really works to get young people engaged in the understanding of their society.
+TDS probably helped shape my political world view in early adulthood.
 I was always impressed by the ambitions of the writers in material from behind the scenes: consummate craftsmen, careful to check their facts and not repeat themselves despite the long and lengthening history of the show.

 The Vietnam war and other destructive US policies in the 1960s created a vital counterculture, including protest music of a wit and popular appeal that had no counterpart in the “war on terror”.
 After the Dixie Chicks were vilified for speaking out against the impending invasion of Irag in 2003, other musicians backed away from the subject, tending to describe a commercially safe sense of patriotism or apathy towards the war of aggression.
 The counterculture, insofar as it ever entered the mainstream, seemed to centre instead on TDS’s “Mess o’ Potamia”.
 Comedy Central’s 48-day “Your Month of Zen” marathon leading up to the conclusion of Stewart’s tenure drove home the monumental nature of the achievement: From box office takes in lira and merely cheeky Lewinsky jokes in the halcyon days of the late 1990s, where email was still referred to as ”Internet e-mail”, across 16 years, to where Stewart revealed that the sitting US president he’d had on his show several times had also summoned him to speak privately, because Stewart’s hard work had made the host himself a leader of the new counterculture.
 Shorter pieces of media-critical “news comedy”—e.g. Brass Eye—can be brilliant, but Stewart’s TDS was a masterpiece of consistent, collective, institutional craft with institutional memory.

-By September 2016, sharper comedic news summaries were available from Last Week Tonight (2014), The Late Show with Stephen Colbert (2015) and Full Frontal (2016) (all three hosted by TDS alumni) as well as Late Night with Seth Meyers (2014) (especially the segment “A Closer Look”, based on Meyers’s SNL run but quickly becoming a carbon copy of TDS without the investigative work).
+By September 2016, sharper comedic news summaries were available from Last Week Tonight (2014), The Late Show with Stephen Colbert (2015) and Full Frontal (2016) (all three hosted by TDS alumni) as well as Late Night with Seth Meyers (2014) (especially the segment “A Closer Look”, based on Meyers’s SNL run but skewed to resemble TDS).
 Colbert’s own interview with Noah on September 15 showed the latter as self-interested and boastful.
 Around the same time, the Hola Firefox plugin was defeated, at least temporarily and perhaps unintentionally, by Comedy Central.
 I transitioned to watching selected parts of the international feed on the then-new show-specific Youtube channel.
 In Stewart’s later years he had occasionally put long interviews “up on the web” but, again according to the oral history, Stewart resisted involvement in social media.
-Two years into his tenure, Noah had found a solid footing, clearly outshining Meyers, partly with his “between the scenes” monologues on the web.
+Two years into his tenure, Noah had found a solid footing, outshining Meyers with his “between the scenes” monologues, exclusive to the web.

 ‣ America (The Book): A Citizen’s Guide to Democracy Inaction (2004)